-Leases
+Leases and Contracts

-The College determines if an arrangement is a lease at inception.
-Leases are included in lease receivables, right to use assets, lease liabilities and deferred inflows of resources in the statement of net position.
+The College determines if an arrangement is a lease or subscription-based information technology arrangement (SBITA) contract at inception.
+Leases are included in lease receivables, lease assets, lease liabilities and deferred inflows of resources in the statement of net position.
+SBITAs are included in SBITA assets and SBITA liabilities in the statement of net position.